 Illinois 10 Day Notice to Cure

-The 10 Day Notice is required for lease violations other than non-payment of rent, and must be given to the tenant prior to filing for an eviction.
+The 10 Day Notice is required for lease violations other than non-payment of rent and must be given to the tenant before filing for an eviction.

 A Notice Of Violations Other Than Non-Payment of Rent